demisto/content/Integrations/MicrosoftGraphMail/README.md

-Microsoft Graph lets your app get authorized access to a user's Outlook mail data in a personal or organization account.
+Use the Microsoft Graph integration to let your applications get authorized access to a user's Outlook mail data in a personal or organization account.
-This integration was integrated and tested with version xx of MicrosoftGraphMail

 ## Configure MicrosoftGraphMail on Demisto

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.